 JIRA export to Excel: Export bar

-A dialogue box will now open up, representing a list of formats in which you can export your data.
+A dialog box will now open, representing a list of formats in which you can export your data.

 JIRA export to Excel: Export options list.